kumar-devender/reading-and-study-material/project-management-methodology.md

 * Any revision requires restarting the entire process.
 * Because Waterfall does not allow going back to a prior phase, project requirements need to be clear up front.
 * Less flexibility.
-* Steps
-  - Requirement gathering and documentation
-  - System design
-  - Implementation(building and design)
-  - Integration and testing
-  - Delivery and deployment
-  - Maintenance
-  - Repeat ........

 #### Agile
 * It is a collaborative, self-organizing,iterative , cross-functional approach to completing work and requirements.